-Located in north-west Victoria, about four hours from Melbourne, is Lake Tyrrell, Victoria’s largest inland salt lake.
+Located in northwest Victoria, about four hours from Melbourne, is Lake Tyrrell, Victoria’s largest inland salt lake.
 Covering approximately 208 square kilometres, the lake’s salt is controlled mostly by weather changes.
 About a metre of water can fill up the basin in cooler and wetter months, but the water almost completely evaporates over summer.
 The best time to visit would be on a clear winter’s evening when shallow water covers the lake, producing amazing and vast reflections of the sky above.
-During particularly wet and warm times of year, the water at Lake Tyrrell turns pink.
+During particularly wet and warm times of the year, the water at Lake Tyrrell turns pink.
 This is because of the red pigment that’s secreted by pink micro-algae called red marine phytoplankton.

-One of the many great things about Victoria is that it's a comparitively small state, meaning that most destinations are within a day's drive from the capital of Melbourne.
+One of the many great things about Victoria is that it's a comparatively small state, meaning that most destinations are within a day's drive from the capital of Melbourne.
 And boy, are there a lot of amazing destinations to visit.
 From surreal pink salt lakes to misty rainforests and ancient mountain ranges, Victoria is replete in natural wonders worth travelling for – and we've rounded up some of the best.

 We've also got great ideas for day hikes close to Melbourne and these excellent scenic drives to take around Victoria.